ga-chicago/w2-quiz/README.md

 ## Setup

 0. **IMPORTANT: Read all instructions on this quiz very carefully before you do them!**
-1. Create a `quiz` folder in today's folder, and inside of that folder do you know what.
+1. Create a `quiz` folder in today's folder, and inside of that folder fork and clone this repository.
 2. Copy the questions that you are answering into your file (and comment it out) and write the answer below the question.
+Answers should not be commented out.

 ## Combine objects, arrays, and functions